Graphic Design Work in Progress

 And in the past year, it's only gotten better.
 Canva has rolled out a suite of AI-powered tools — from Magic Design and Magic Write to AI-generated video and presentations — that have made it even easier to create professional-looking content in seconds.

-Despite all this momentum, Canva remains private — though that may change in 2026 (more on that below).
+Despite all this momentum, Canva remains a private company (though that's likely to change in the next few years, more on that below).

-Still, there are a few ways to invest in it right now, while it's still a private company.
+Still, there are a few ways to invest in it right now.

 Can you buy Canva stock?